Vickyyn/task-tracker/README.md

    Note: If you cannot do this step due to not having git installed, please follow this guide for installation: https://github.com/git-guides/install-git
 3. Navigate into the cloned/downloaded folder where the files are stored:
    `cd task-tracker/src`
-4. Create a virtual environment to store dependencies:
+4. Create a virtual environment to store dependencies (this is so the dependencies are confined to the virtual environment.
+If you would like to download the dependencies globally, then please skip this step, step 5, and step 8)
-   `python3 -m venv venv`
 5. Enter the virtual environment.
 You should see (venv) in front of your command line after this step:
    `source venv/bin/activate`
 6. Download dependencies (prettytable 3.4.1 and art 5.7, as well as a subdependency of wcwidth 0.2.5):